-Our goals are to improve the quality of life and health outcomes for patients at the Family Health Center and increase access to Integrative Resources for our underserved patient community.
+Our goals are to improve the quality of life and health outcomes for patients at the family health centers in Anaheim and Santa Ana and to increase access to integrative medicine resources for our underserved patient community.

-The UC Irvine Family Medicine Residency Integrative Medicine Track is a unique program within the Family Medicine residency designed to offer additional education and training in the diagnosis and treatment of primary care patients using the tools and philosophies of Integrative Medicine.
-Click to learn more about the program.
+The UC Irvine Family Medicine Residency Program's track in Integrative Medicine is a unique program designed to offer additional education and training in the diagnosis and treatment of primary care patients using the tools and philosophies of integrative medicine.

 By planning and working with instructors and residents who are knowledgeable in a particular field, we strive to provide exposure to self-care skills and tools for personal wellness of faculty, residents and staff.

-On the 2nd and 4th Wednesday of each month, free Diabetes Management classes (español) are held for patients from 5-7:00pm at the Family Health Center in Santa Ana.
-The purpose of the class is to enhance diabetes empowerment, self-management, and reduce the progression of type 2 diabetes.
+On the second and fourth Wednesdays of each month, free Diabetes Management classes (Español) are held for patients from 5 to 7 p.m. at the UC Irvine Health Family Health Center in Santa Ana.
+The purpose of the class is to enhance patient empowerment over diabetes, self-management and to slow the progression of type 2 diabetes.
 Instruction about healthy cooking, nutrition, movement and mindfulness are incorporated into each session.

-Our free classes are welcome to UC Irvine patients, as well as staff and physicians from the Family Health Center.
+Our free classes are open to UC Irvine Health patients, as well as to staff members and physicians from the family health center.

-We are also planning osteopathic manipulation for musculoskeletal injuries and Healthy Cooking and Mind Body Stress Reduction (MBSR) classes the Family Health Center, so stay tuned!
+We also plan to offer osteopathic manipulation for musculoskeletal injuries along with Healthy Cooking and Mind Body Stress Reduction (MBSR) classes at the family health center, so stay tuned!

 The New York Times: Health For Tomorrow

-On May 28-29th, 2014, The New York Times: Health for Tomorrow conference was held at UCSF.
-Dr. Kilgore, along with Dr. Victoria Maizes from the University of Arizona Center for Integrative Medicine and Dr. Karen Lawson from the Center for Spirituality & Healing, presented "The Physician/Patient Relationship in the 21st Century."
+On May 28-29, 2014, The New York Times: Health for Tomorrow conference was held at UC San Francisco.
+Dr. David Kilgore, along with Dr. Victoria Maizes from the University of Arizona Center for Integrative Medicine and Dr. Karen Lawson from the Center for Spirituality & Healing, presented "The Physician/Patient Relationship in the 21st Century."

-Women’s Wellness Day was held on May 16, 2014 and presented by the UC Irvine Susan Samueli Center for Integrative Medicine.
-Dr. Kilgore, along with Dayna Kowata, ND, LAc, presented on “Supplementing Your Life: Identifying Nutrients for Ultimate Health and Wellbeing."
+Women’s Wellness Day was held May 16, 2014, presented by the UC Irvine Health Susan Samueli Center for Integrative Medicine.
+Kilgore, along with Dayna Kowata, ND, LAc, presented "Supplementing Your Life: Identifying Nutrients for Ultimate Health and Wellbeing."

 Society of Teachers of Family Medicine (STFM) Annual Spring Conference

-On May 5, 2014, Drs.
-Kilgore and Julie Youm presented "Health Catalysts: Development of Health Coaching Skills in First-Year Medical Students."
+On May 5, 2014, Kilgore and Dr. Julie Youm presented "Health Catalysts: Development of Health Coaching Skills in First-Year Medical Students."